yy7-f/Portfolio/README.md

 [Github Link](https://github.com/yy7-f/CNN_TransferLearning_HoG_ML_for_Virtual_Sorting_System)

 ![Virtual](/images/virtual_sorting.png)

+## DCGAN for generating new data using MNIST dataset

+Developed DCGANs (Deep Convolutional Generative Adversarial Networks) with Pytorch to generate new data using MNIST handwritten digit data.

 ## Car Rating Classification
 Developed machine learning algorithms to predict the class value of a particular car based on the vehicle’s features.
 Categorical data was encoded followed by order.
 Three algorithms including k-nearest neighbor, decision tree, and random forest are executed with 10-fold cross-validation.
 The results are visualized and compared using confusion matrices and box plots.